isabel-vs/ICA_BlindSourceSeparation/docs/src/shibbs.md

 **Computational Cost**: For large datasets or high-dimensional data, iterative updates can be time-consuming.

-**Parameter Sensitivity**: Choice of thresholds and max iterations needs careful tuning; poor choices can slow convergence or degrade results.
+**Parameter Sensitivity**: Choice of thresholds and max iterations needs careful tuning, as poor choices can slow convergence or degrade results.

 **No Guarantee of Global Optimum**: Like many iterative methods, it may converge to local optima rather than the best possible solution.